 Topic modeling.
 Although the term-based meta-analysis maps in Neurosynth closely resemble the results of manual meta-analyses of the same concepts (e.g. Yarkoni et al., 2011; Bartra, McGuire & Kable 2013), there is a high degree of redundancy between terms (e.g. ‘episodes’ and ‘episodic’) and potential ambiguity as to the meaning of an individual word out of context (e.g. ‘memory’ can indicate working memory or episodic memory).
 To remedy this dilemma, we employed a reduced semantic representation of the latent conceptual structure underlying the neuroimaging literature: a set of 60 topics derived using latent dirichlet allocation topic-modeling.
 This procedure was identical to that used in a previous paper (Poldrack, Mumford, Schonberg, Kalar, Barman, & Yarkoni, 2012), except for the use of a smaller number of topics and a much larger version of the Neurosynth database.
 The generative topic model derives 60 independent topics from the co-occurrence across studies of all words occurring in the abstracts of studies in the Neurosynth database.
 Each resulting topic loads onto individual words to a varying extent, facilitating the interpretation of topics; for example, a working memory topic loads highest on the words 'memory, WM, load', while an episodic memory topic loads on 'memory, retrieval, events'.
 Note that both topics highly load on the word “memory”, but the meaning of this word is disambiguated because it is contextualized by other word that strongly load onto that topic.
 Likewise, as each topic maps onto individual studies to a varying extent, the topic model facilitates the categorization of the cognitive phenomena studied across fMRI studies; for example, a study that maps highly onto a topic described by the words 'control, inhibition, conflict’ is likely to be examining cognitive control.
 Out of the 60 generated topics, 25 represented non-cognitive semantic topics, such as the nature of the subject population (e.g. gender, special populations) and methods (e.g., words such as “images”, “voxels”.
 In order to focus on the cognitive predictors of brain activity, we identified these topics and excluded them from all analyses (see Appendix for a list of included and excluded topics).

 Predictive modeling of activity using cognitive functions.
 We generated functional profiles of mFC regions by determining which cognitive functions best predicted each mFC region’s activity across fMRI studies.
 First, we determined whether or not each study in the database activated each mFC region.
 Activations were represented as 0s (not active) and 1s (active).
 For each region, we trained a regularized linear regression with an L2-penalty--or ridge regression--to predict if that region was activated (or not) based on the cognitive topics describing the fMRI studies.
-We chose ridge regression as it is well suited for multivariate regression with many, potentially collinear predictor (large predictor coefficients are penalized, resulting in a more generalizable and stable solution than using ordinary least squares).
+We chose ridge regression as it is well suited for multivariate regression with many potentially collinear predictors (large predictor coefficients are penalized, resulting in a more generalizable and stable solution than using ordinary least squares).
 We used the coefficient for each topic as a measure of how predictive different cognitive functions were of activity for each region.
 Positive weights indicate that the presence of that topic in a study increases the likelihood a study activated that region, while negative weights indicate a decreased likelihood of that region being active.